A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Discrete Gaussian Distribution

 Hence, we can define the \textbf{discrete Gaussian distribution} \reversemarginpar \marginnote{\textit{Discrete Gaussian}} over the lattice $L$ for all lattice vectors $\vc{x} \in L$ as

-This can also be interpreted as the probability of $\vc{x}$ conditioning on the fact that it is a lattice vector.
-The numerator is the probability of $\vc{x}$ being a lattice vector and follows a Gaussian distribution.
-The denominator is the probability of an arbitrary Gaussian random variable in $\R^n$ takes on a value of a lattice vector in $L$.

 The discrete Gaussian distribution is commonly used nowadays to introduce randomness in the proof of lattice problems and lattice-based cryptosystems.
 Unlike a uniform distribution over a space (e.g., the way uniformity was proved in Ajtai's SIVP$_{\gamma}$ to SIS problem), Gaussian distribution does not have sharp boundaries, which is useful when smoothing a distribution over a space.
-More precisely, given a Gaussian distribution $\rho_{s,\vc{c}}(\vc{s})$ whose center is a lattice point (i.e., $\vc{c} \in L$), if random samples from this distribution are taken modulo the lattice fundamental region, the resulting samples will induce a distribution within the fundamental region.
+More precisely, given a Gaussian distribution $\rho_{s,\vc{c}}(\vc{s})$ whose center is a lattice point (i.e., $\vc{c} \in L$), if random samples from this distribution are taken modulo the lattice fundamental domain, the resulting samples will induce a distribution within the fundamental domain.
 Whether or not such a distribution is close to the uniform distribution depends on the scale $s$ of the Gaussian distribution.
 Obviously, the larger $s$ is, the closer the induced distribution is to uniform.

 To give a quantitative threshold on how large $s$ needs to be, \citeauthor{micciancio07worst} introduced the smoothing parameter.
-As the name suggestes, the purpose of this parameter is to measure the minimum Gaussian noise magnitude, so that if the noise is added to a lattice $\Z^n$, the lattice is ``blured'' to almost a uniform distribution over $\R^n$.
-It is, however, formally defined in terms of the Gaussian measure on the dual lattice.
+As the name suggests, the purpose of this parameter is to measure the minimum Gaussian noise magnitude, so that if the noise is added to a lattice $\Z^n$, the lattice is ``blured'' to almost a uniform distribution over $\R^n$ (formally stated in \Cref{lm:nearUniform}).
 For the rest of this section, we assume $\epsilon(n)>0$ (or just $\epsilon>0$ if the context is clear) is a negligible function of the space dimension $n$.